streamdata-gallery-topics/weather/_listings/weatherbit/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/weather/master/_listings/weatherbit/ip-ip-ip-get.md
-- name: Weatherbit Get Forecast Daily IP
+- name: Weatherbit Get Forecast Daily Lat & Lon
   description: '**(REQUIRED: Basic Plan or Higher)** Returns a daily forecast, where
     each point represents one day (24hr) period.
 Every point has a datetime string in the format "YYYY-MM-DD".
 One day begins at 00:00 UTC, and ends at 23:59 UTC.'